Updated August 23, 2021.

 The most common legal basis for processing is prior consent – this means that in order to collect and process personal data of an individual in the EU, websites must obtain their consent to do so before any collection or processing can take place.

-The European Withdrawal Agreement that finally passed in Parliament on Friday December 20, 2019, includes specific provisions on the processing of personal data and the flow of information between the UK and EU.
+The European Withdrawal Agreement signed by the UK and EU includes specific provisions on the processing of personal data and the flow of information between the UK and EU.

 In particular, Articles 70-73 of the Agreement state that the UK “shall ensure a level of protection of personal data essentially equivalent to that under [European] Union law.”